ataima/qxmlc/README.txt

 4) Alternative use of qxmlc.
 If you have to start with new project with require a file load or save of data starting with the definition of schema of xml.
 Create a minimal xml as schema and use qxmlc to generate main class.
    Derived Your code from this class.
-If in the future have to change xml schema have only to recreate via qxmlc the code and all youtr developper code will be untouch of changes.
+If in the future have to change xml schema have only to recreate via qxmlc the code and all your developper code will be untouch of changes.

 VERSION  1.0 Beta 0

+TO TRY:
+cd ca_qxmlc
+./bootstrap 64
+cd ..
-TO TRY do ./test.sh and watch the generated code into TEST_FILES/testxx
+do ./test.sh and watch the generated code into TEST_FILES/testxx

 for any of TEST_FILES/testxx You can compile the generate code with Makefile ( make all ) and run : test_qxmlc <filexx.xml> .
 Try to change the value of any node in the <filexx.xml> and retry to load the file.
 Add or remove nodes in accordance of <filexx.xml.xslt> and test_qxmlc to verifiry if continue to load the <filexx.xml>.